Flood may worsen in four districts, remain steady in five

 Ganges-Padma basin and some in lower Brahmaputra basin were on a

-hours in Padma basin.
+hours in Padma Basin.

-Flood Forecasting and Warning Center (FFWC).
+of the Flood Forecasting and Warning Center (FFWC).

 Rivers in Padma basin flow through Rajbari and Faridpur and some